haivala/dj-usb-tkit/docs/COMMANDS.md

 - `pruneStale = true` -> mirror mode (target playlist membership rewritten from current manifest)
 - `pruneStale = false` -> additive mode (new members added, existing members preserved)
-- `backupBeforeExport = true` (default) -> copies PDB and eDB to backups folder next to them with a timestamp before each export; no-op if the files do not yet exist
+- `backupBeforeExport = true` (default) -> copies PDB and eDB to a backups folder next to them with a timestamp before each export; no-op if the files do not yet exist
 - `backupBeforeExport = false` -> skips backup step

+`get_usb_device_name`/`set_usb_device_name` read/write the user-assigned drive identity (see `docs/USB_EXPORT.md`'s "USB drive naming" section); `get_usb_device_name` also returns a best-effort `suggestedName` drawn from the OS filesystem label when the drive is unnamed.

+`inspect_usb_tracks` is the batched form of `inspect_usb_track`: it hydrates waveform/BPM/ key/artwork metadata for a chunk of USB tracks in one call (parsing the PDB and opening the eDB once per chunk) instead of one backend call per track.

+`list_usb_backups`/`restore_usb_backup`/`delete_usb_backup` back the Backups panel described in `docs/USB_EXPORT.md`'s "Backup" section — listing, restoring, and deleting the timestamped PDB+eDB snapshot pairs taken before every USB-mutating operation.

 ### Diagnostics and repairs